wh0oo/votebridge-mod/README.md

 ## Why It Exists

-The original VoteListener JSON configuration only supported `/tellraw`, which **does not natively process Placeholder API variables**.
-As a result, placeholders like `%votelistener:vote_count%` were shown literally in chat instead of expanding to the player’s actual vote total.

-While `/tellform` could display color and placeholders, it didn’t forward messages to Discord bridges like Minecord or Dyno because it wasn’t treated as standard chat output.
-This created a limitation: you could have **placeholders or Discord visibility**, but not both.

-VoteBridge was created to solve that problem by providing a mod-level command handler that:
+VoteBridge was created to solve the problem by providing a mod-level command handler that:
 1. Resolves Placeholder API variables (via **PB4 Placeholder API**).
 2. Constructs a valid JSON `/tellraw` message.
 3. Executes it server-side (so it’s visible to players and Discord bridges alike).

 ## What It Does

-When a player votes through a registered site (e.g. MCTools.org), VoteListener runs this command:
+When a player votes through a registered site (e.g. MCTools.org, minecraft-server.net), VoteListener runs this command:

 ```json
 "execute as ${username} run voteannounce ${username} ${serviceName}"